 Chevrolet’s Citation X-car is now known mostly for being constantly recalled, but there were some positive points.
 The sporty X-11 version was a definite glimmer of hope.

 The Citation X-11 was built around a specific engine for its entire life.
-For 1981, the $1,498 X-11 package featured the LH7 2.8 liter/172 cubic inch “HO” V6 with Rochester two-barrel carburetor, making 135 bhp, instead of the 110 bhp that the “generic” LE2 V6 made in other Citations.
+For 1981, the $1,498 X-11 package featured the LH7 2.8 liter/172 ci “HO” V6 with Rochester Varajet II 2SE two-barrel carburetor, making 135 bhp, instead of the 110 bhp that the “generic” LE2 V6 made in other Citations.
 Upgrades from the LE2 to the LE7 included a higher compression ratio (8.9:1 versus 8.5:1).
 The standard transmission was the four-speed manual with a three-speed automatic optional.
-The four-speed along with the X-11’s special axle ratio was good enough to give a 0-60 time of around 8.5 seconds.
+The four-speed along with the X-11‘s specific axle ratio was good enough to give a 0-60 time of around 8.5 seconds.

 Other changes for 1981 were the addition of a hood bulge and aluminum alloy wheels.
 The X-11 also received power brakes and the F41 Sport Suspension, which featured revised shock absorbers, stiffer anti-roll bars, and P215/60R14 tires (a size still available thanks to BFGoodrich and Riken).
 Inside was an instrument panel that included a five-gauge cluster, a leather-wrapped sport steering wheel, and cloth bucket seats.
 Exterior X-11 specific appearance items included a black grill and body accents, sport mirrors, and a rear spoiler.

 Options available included air conditioning ($585), cruise control ($123), intermittent wipers ($41), rear defogger ($107), and tilt steering wheel ($81).